Oppositional defiant disorder: Management

-Approaches to the treatment of ODD include Parent management training, individual psychotherapy, family therapy, cognitive behavioral therapy, and social skills training.
+Approaches to the treatment of ODD include parent management training, individual psychotherapy, family therapy, cognitive behavioral therapy, and social skills training.
 According to the American Academy of Child and Adolescent Psychiatry, treatments for ODD are tailored specifically to the individual child, and different treatment techniques are applied for pre-schoolers and adolescents.

-Children with Oppositional Defiant Disorder tend to exhibit problematic behavior that can be very difficult to control.
-An occupational therapist can recommend family based education referred to as parent management training in order to encourage positive parents and child relationships and reduce the child's tantrums and other disruptive behaviors.
+Children with oppositional defiant disorder tend to exhibit problematic behavior that can be very difficult to control.
+An occupational therapist can recommend family-based education, referred to as parent management training, in order to encourage positive parent and child relationships and reduce the child's tantrums and other disruptive behaviors.
 Since ODD is a neurological disorder that has biological correlates, an occupational therapist can also provide problem solving training to encourage positive coping skills when difficult situations arise, as well as offer cognitive behavioral therapy.

 According to a 2025 systematic review commissioned by AHRQ and PCORI, parent-based and multicomponent psychosocial interventions significantly reduced oppositional and defiant behaviors in preschool and school-age children compared to usual care or no treatment.
 Evidence for child-only therapies was limited, particularly in younger children, and pharmacologic options were associated with more adverse effects and less consistent benefits.
+A 2026 meta-analysis found that these treatments work better for younger kids.
+For preschoolers, parent-only programs showed medium-sized improvements, while programs that work with both parents and children showed large improvements.
+For elementary school-aged children, the improvements were smaller but still helpful right after treatment, though the long-term results were mixed.